Explosive denim and cozy country vibes - ExBulletin

 Explosive denim and cozy country vibes

-Cinq à Sept delivered a take on '70s cool.
+Cinq Sept delivered a cool take on the 70s.
 The brand focused on structured two-tone denim, offering a blazer, belted work shirt, mini skirt, jeans and loose skirts.
 Traditional wheat stitching enhanced the shape of the garments, contrasting with dark indigo and black washes.
-Faux fur, liquid and metallic satin, and geometric crystal details brought the glam factor of the decade.
+Fake furliquid and metallic satin and geometric crystal details brought the glamor factor of the decade.

 While one side of NYFW embraced body-hugging silhouettes, the other side made denim a part of its comfortable looks for fall.